rozek/node-red-contrib-reusable-flows/README.md

 * `reusable-out` - ends a "reusable flow" (multiple `reusable-out` nodes are allowed for any `reusable-in`)
 * `reusable` - effectively "invokes" a reusable flow (i.e., the incoming `msg` is passed to the associated `reusable-in` and the `msg` read by the first connected `reusable-out` passed to the appropriate output of this `reusable` node)

+> Nota bene: this work is currently in progress.
+Please don't expect it to be finished before end of September 2021

 ### Alternatives ###

 Node-RED (and its ecosystem) already offer some mechanisms to structure non-trivial flows: